JavaScript is required

 • refusing to leave when asked.

-Write down what is said to you, the name of the person, date and time.
-Explain that this contact is not acceptable and that any further communication must be in writing.
+Tell the person who is harassing you that this contact is not acceptable and that any further communication must be in writing.
 Follow this up with a letter and keep a copy.

 Complaints about debt collectors